backdrop-contrib/backdrop-drush-extension/README.md

 - `drush scr`: Execute scripts with the Backdrop API.
 - `drush st` : Check the status of a Backdrop site; bootstrap, database connection etc.
+- `drush uli`: Generate a one-time login link.
+- `drush upwd`: Update the password for a selected user.

 There are many more commands that Drush may execute, but they need to be updated for use with Backdrop.
 Although some commands may have worked through Backdrop's